Oct 6, 2023

-When we think about the stories that we read as children or even young adults, they had certain characteristics: a beginning, middle, and end; a denouement, climax or conflict; and usually there was some sort of moral lesson.
-Great ads can also convey a similarly rich message, albeit usually in a bit of a different style.
+When we think about the stories we read as children, they had characteristics: a beginning, middle, and end; a climax or conflict; and some sort of moral lesson.
+Great content on social media can also convey a similarly rich message when done correctly.

-The wonderful thing to remember about advertising is that a story isn’t just about words – a great story teaches us something about the world and ourselves.
-And great advertising tells a good story.
+A story isn’t just about words – a great story teaches us something about the world and ourselves.
+And great content marketing tells a good story.

-Today, we’re seeing more and more innovative uses of storytelling incorporated into brand building because people are more exposed to the world.
-More and more, people want to get behind a brand that has a meaningful mission, rather than just buying something because it’s “cool.”
+Today, we’re seeing more innovative uses of storytelling incorporated into brand building as customers demand more from companies.
+More people want to understand the ethos and mission of a brand to see if it is committed to something meaningful (such as a social issue or cause), rather than just buying something because it’s 'cool'.

 A story is essentially a sequence of events with some key elements.
-With social media, you have plenty of options to tell stories in new ways that cross the boundaries of traditional storytelling and traditional advertising.
-While you may be restricted in certain ways (for instance, length), you also have a number of tools at your fingertips.
+With social media, you have plenty of options to tell stories in new ways that cross the boundaries of traditional storytelling and advertising.
+While you may have some restrictions (for instance, length), you also have a number of tools at your fingertips.

-Every single clip, blog, video or image needs to be a mini-story in itself, but what about taking your audience and customers on a journey that lasts even longer than that?
-When you think about the fact that each piece of content and each ad contributes to your brand and business story, you have the potential to “hook” people over the long term.
+Every single clip, blog, video, or image needs to be a mini-story in itself, but what about taking your audience and customers on a journey that lasts longer than that?
+When you think about the fact that each piece of content contributes to your brand and business story, you have the potential to 'hook' people over the long term.

-To this end, you can think of your “story arc” – the beginning, middle, and end – not only with regards to each piece of content but also in connection with the longer-term goals and possibilities of your unique offerings.
+To this end, you can think of your 'story arc' – the beginning, middle, and end.
+Not only for each piece of content but also in connection with your long-term goals and unique offering or USP.

-The concept of storytelling is, in many cases, a little bit of a misnomer because it implies that you’re supposed to talk.
-Really when it comes to any kind of advertising, whether it’s social media-based or not, it’s much better if you show our story rather than telling it.
-What does this mean?
+When it comes to any kind of advertising, whether it’s social media-based or not, it’s better if you show your story rather than tell it.
+But, what does this mean?

-In the realm of social media, this might be as simple as creating a compelling video, info-graphic, or even using a stunning visual in combination with a catchy title to really get across your message (or at least the gist of it) in a matter of seconds.
-After all, you only have a few seconds to get your message across, so why not make it as clear and visually inviting as possible?
+In the realm of social media, this might be as simple as creating a compelling video, or infographic, or using a stunning visual in combination with a catchy title to get your message (or the gist of it) across quickly.
+After all, you only have a few seconds to make your point, so why not make it as clear and visually inviting as possible?

 Some of the most innovative social advertising we’re seeing today tends to combine two or three elements: a celebrity or influencer, a genuine cause, and a product.

-A perfect example of this is how water.org partnered with Stella Artois as their spokesperson for the organizations’ clean water campaign to connect the brand and the cause in a memorable way.
+A perfect example of this is how Matt Damon's company water.org partnered with Stella Artois as their spokesperson for the organization’s clean water campaign to connect the brand and the cause in a memorable way.
 This is a sort of triple-whammy where audiences get in an effort to also promote the company’s focus on providing clean drinking water to underprivileged communities.

-Social media platforms offer plenty of built-in tools that allow you to understand the types of posts that invite the most engagement and to this end, the popularity of your brand story and other information you share on your pages should be quite obvious.
+Social media platforms offer plenty of built-in tools to understand the types of posts that drive the most engagement.
+This should give you insight into the popularity of your content across channels.

-Simply refer to your insights and try that same thing over and over again.
-Was that one post, longer blog or poem something that resonated in the past?
-Or perhaps it was a humorous visual that got a lot of shares?
-You can go back into your insights to get a sense of what is hitting your audience and build a new story from there.
+You can look at your social media data to gain insights and see what was most effective.
+Was that one post, longer blog, or ebook something that resonated in the past?
+Or perhaps it was a funny video that got a lot of shares?
+You can use these insights to get a sense of what is hitting your audience and build a new story from there.

-Consider using dynamic interfaces like Facebook Live or even animated videos to help explain your mission and message in a fresh way.
+Consider using Facebook Live, tap into TikTok trends or create clever and funny videos to help explain your mission and message in a fresh way.
 People who’ve followed you for a while are likely to get bored seeing the same old things in their social feeds, so it’s important that you spice it up at every chance you get.